5 ROI Tools to Measure Marketing Success

 In this article, we’ll discuss:

-Ruler breaks down the barrier between marketing and sales by identifying which channels contribute the most revenue, not just clicks and conversions.
-It attributes revenue data from your CRM to your marketing channels, allowing you to calculate your ROI more accurately.
+For example, Ruler is an ROI tool that breaks down the data silo between marketing and sales.
+It identifies which marketing channels contribute the most revenue, not just clicks and conversions.
+Ruler attributes revenue data from your CRM to your marketing channels so you can see where you’re getting the most value.

 What are marketing ROI tools?